Website Builder Review: 1&1 IONOS MyWebsite

 You can nudge customers towards making purchases by offering discounts and coupons.

 SEO & Analytics

-Although other providers offer the ability to contact their support teams by e-mail, while not making telephone or live chats available, 1&1 took the more direct route.
-Since our question was satisfactorily answered within a short period of time, we can't really take any issue with the lack of e-mail contact possibilities.
+Although other providers offer the ability to contact their support teams by email, while not making hotline or live chats available, 1&1 took the more direct route.
+Since our question was satisfactorily answered within a short period of time, we can't really take any issue with the provider.

 Score: 4.7 / 5